jhpyle/docassemble/_docs/documents.md

 # <a name="enable emailing"></a>Enabling the e-mailing of documents

-Most internet service providers block e-mail communications as part of their efforts to combat [spam], so when you install **docassemble**, the e-mail feature probably will not work.
+Most internet service providers block e-mail communications as part of their efforts to combat [spam], so when you first set up your **docassemble** server, the e-mail feature will probably not work "out of the box."

 As a result, in most cases you will need to edit your [Configuration] in order for e-mailing to work.
 The easiest and most effective way to